Maria Anna of Neuburg: Queen of Spain

+Queen dowager of Spain

-Charles fell ill once again in late 1700 and by 28 September he was no longer able to eat and Portocarrero persuaded him to alter his Will in favour of Louis XIV's grandson, Philip of Anjou.
+Charles fell ill once again in late 1700 and by 28 September he was no longer able to eat and Portocarrero persuaded him to alter his will in favour of Louis XIV's grandson, Philip of Anjou.
 His death on 1 November was followed by Philip's proclamation as King of Spain on 16th, with Portocarrero as his chief advisor.
 Maria Anna was exiled to Toledo, where she lived quietly until 1706, when the forces of her nephew Archduke Charles briefly occupied the city.
 Philip later exiled her to Bayonne in France, where she lived for the next few decades and allegedly married a local barrel-maker.
-In 1739, she was allowed to return to Spain, and given lodging in the Palacio del Infantado, Guadalajara.
+In 1739, she was allowed to return to Spain and given lodging in the Palacio del Infantado, Guadalajara.
 She died on 16 July 1740, and was buried in El Escorial Monastery.